 Screening:

-1. Screening Visit: Will take place at the research clinic at Harborview Medical Center and will take up to 90 minutes.
+1. Screening Visit: Will take place at a clinic at Harborview Medical Center or online and will take up to 90 minutes.

 You will be asked to come to an initial screening visit and sign the study consent form.